 Our Help Centre is full of information that will help you work in Slack.
 In the Using Slack category, you’ll learn more about the skills that you'll need to use Slack like a pro:

 - send messages

 - Make calls and share your screen

 - Search in Slack

 - Learn shortcuts and commands

-Tip: Look out for the Who can use this feature? box at the top of our Help Centre articles to make sure you can access certain features and functionality with your guest role.
+Tip: Look out for the Who can use this feature? box at the top of our Help Centre articles to be sure you can access certain features and functionality with your guest role.

-Every company uses Slack differently, and the company that invited you to their workspace might have their own set of guidelines for you to follow.
-To learn more, here’s some handy resources:
+Every company uses Slack differently, and the company that invited you to their workspace may have their own set of guidelines for you to follow.
+To learn more, here are some handy resources: